NerdPotato/Custom_mediaserver/README.md

 # NerdPotato's Mediaserver
-Welcome to my mediaserver project!
-These are just some config files and code for a working mediaserver.
+Welcome to my Mediaserver project.
+These are just some config files that I used for my Mediaserver.